sfg-taxonpages/aphid/pages/about.md

 # See project.yml for variables.
 ---
 # About
-_Building community around and gathering knowledge about the world’s plant lice_
+_{{ app:project_name }} is a community-built open resource on the aphids of the world_

 ## Overview
-The _{{ app:project_name }}_ file offers a community-curated collection of richly-cited and annotated information on the taxonomy of Earth’s {{app:focal_taxon_common_name}}.
+_{{ app:project_name }}_ offers a community-curated collection of cited and annotated information on the taxonomy of Earth’s aphids, including {{app:focal_taxon_common_name}}.
 Data found here come from a collaboratively compiled database originating in an instance of [TaxonWorks](https://taxonworks.org) managed by the [Species File Group](https://speciesfilegroup.org).
 See [Contribute](#contribute-or-get-help) for how you can participate.
 This site is built using TaxonPages, [learn more and get help](https://github.com/SpeciesFileGroup/taxonpages).
 For more on how this site is built please see the [Software](#software) section.

 ## Gaps as opportunity
 The Earth's biodiversity is vast, the data captured to describe it are minimal in comparison, but still immense.
 All projects of this nature contain gaps, i.e. opportunities for collaboration on future work, grants, and research.
 Known gaps in this project include {an incomplete catalog of type-material (important specimens that are linked to the names given to species}, {species names published after XXXX}, {biological associations}, {distributions from X} and more.
 [Contact us](#contribute-or-get-help) if you would like to help us address these, in particular we'd like to prioritize { choose from list above }.